Tackling Copyright Issues in AI Image Generation Through Originality Estimation and Genericization: Discussion

 \section{Discussion}

 We introduced a method to genericize the output of generative models, thereby reducing the risk of copyright infringement.
-Our method leverages the principle that the level of originality of works determines the strength of their copyright protection, as well as the capability of generative models to quantify originality.
-Experiments demonstrate that our genericization method effectively steers the outputs away from those highly similar to unique copyrighted data and produces more generic, copyright-compliant ones.
+We further proposed PREGen, a practical algorithm for mitigating copyright risks, which combines our genericization method with prompt rewriting.
+Our method leverages the principle that the level of originality of works determines the strength of their copyright protection, as well as the inherent capability of generative models to learn the distribution of training data.

-In addition to designing more copyright-compliant generative models, our originality metric can also potentially be used to provide supporting materials in courts to decide on copyright infringement cases.
-Judges and juries can refer to the value estimated by leveraging generative AI that may support their judgment, potentially bringing objectivity and transparency.
+By evaluating the performance of PREGen using the COPYCAT suite, we have shown that PREGen significantly enhances the performance of the standard prompt rewriting method.
+However, this improvement comes with a trade-off: PREGen requires additional computation to generate multiple samples, most of which are ultimately discarded, along with rewritten prompts.
+Additionally, the fine-grained consistency with the original prompt may be compromised.

-Our work is not without limitations.
-While the general framework of originality estimation and genericization is broadly applicable, our experiments have focused on a specific text-to-image generative model and two particular distance metrics.
-Future research needs to explore appropriate choices of generative models and distance metrics for various types of works.
-Additionally, systematic methods for setting thresholds to establish copyright infringement based on originality estimates obtained using our framework should be investigated.
+Our work has certain limitations in its scope.
+While the general framework for originality estimation and genericization is broadly applicable, we have focused on the generation of copyrighted characters using text-to-image generative models.
+Future research can test our method on the generation of other types of materials and the use of different generative models, such as those for text and video, and investigate appropriate distance metrics and their effectiveness.
+Another consideration is the potential for the genericization process to amplify undesirable patterns in the generative model’s output distribution.
+Specifically, multiple samples generated during the genericization process might disproportionately represent certain demographics or cultural elements.
+The resulting \emph{generic} output, which is, in a sense, the median expression of these patterns, could unintentionally reinforce such biases.
+These risks should be carefully evaluated in future research.